aropie/transaction-summarizer/README.md

 [(official docs)](https://support.google.com/accounts/answer/185833?hl=en).

 ## Sending the transactions file
 Once terraform lets you know that everything was successfully deployed, you should now be able to send the [transactions file](#the-csv-transactions-file).
-The deployed Lambda will be listening at the `/upload` endpoint and the file needs to be sent within a `multipart/form-data` request.
+The deployed Lambda will be listening for a POST at the `/upload` endpoint and the file needs to be sent within a `multipart/form-data` request.
 It does not matter the name of the file but it must be sent with the `file` parameter.

 An example of a request with curl:
 ```bash